Click on the following link for PDF document that is formatted for printing:

-For any questions or requests, please contact one of the Program Co-Chairs:
+For any questions or special requests, please contact the Program Co-Chairs:

-The 2012 Annual Meeting of the Rocky Mountain Section of the MAA was held on April 13 and 14, 2012, at the Auraria Campus in Denver.
-The meeting was hosted jointly by the three institution of the Auraria campus - Metropolitan State College of Denver (MSCD) (now Metropolitan State University of Denver), University of Colorado Denver (UCD), and the Community College of Denver (CCD).
-The meeting organizers were Shahar Boneh and John Ethier (MSCD), William Cherowitzo (UCD), and Jean Hindie (CCD).
-Nearly 200 people attended the meeting, including more than 80 graduate and undergraduate students.
+The 2013 Annual Meeting of the Rocky Mountain Section of the MAA was held on April 26 and 27, 2013 at Adams State University (ASU) in Alamosa, Colorado.
+The meeting organizers were Steve Aldrich and Matthew Iklé (ASU).
+Nearly 100 people attended the meeting, including more than 30 graduate and undergraduate students.
 Other participants included academic faculty members, K-12 teachers, and several members of the business and industry sector.

 A book and software exhibit has operated throughout the meeting.
 We would like to acknowledge and thank the exhibitors who participated:

 Janet Barnett, representing MAA

 Finally, this meeting could not have been as successful as it was without the massive help of the faculty, staff and students of ASU and of the ACME (Adams Computer, Mathematics, and Engineering) club who catered the refreshments at Saturday’s session.
 Many thanks to all those who helped organize this event.

 Mike Brilleslyper & Beth Schaubroeck, U. S. Air Force Academy

 Wikipedia and Mathematics

 Bruce N. Lundberg, Colorado State University – Pueblo